Douglas F4D Skyray: Operational history

-Under the new 1962 United States Tri-Service aircraft designation system, the F4D-1 was redesignated the F-6A.
-The F4D (old designation) should not be confused with the F-4D (new designation) – the latter being the "D" variant of the McDonnell Douglas F-4 Phantom II operated by the U.S. Air Force.
+The United States Marine Corps (USMC) also operated the Skyray.
+When the Department of Defense adopted a uniform aircraft designation system patterned on the USAF's aircraft designation system during September 1962, the F4D was redesignated as the F-6A Skyray.
+The F4D (old designation) should not be confused with the F-4D (new designation) – the latter being the "D" variant of the McDonnell Douglas F-4 Phantom II operated by the USAF.

+The Skyray was designed exclusively for the high-altitude interception role, with a high rate and angle of climb.
+It set a new time-to-altitude record, flying from a standing start to 49221 ft in two minutes and 36 seconds, all while flying at a 70° pitch angle.
+As a dedicated interceptor, the F4D was unsuited to the multi-mission capabilities that became increasingly in demand, thus the type had a relatively short career in both USN and USMC service.
+In addition to multiple Navy and Marine Corps squadrons, Naval Air Reserve and Marine Air Reserve squadrons VF-881, VF-882 and VMF-215 also flew the Skyray.
+The last operational squadron was VMF(AW)-115, which flew the Skyray until February 1964.
+A total of four aircraft were used for experimental purposes by the National Advisory Committee for Aeronautics (NACA) (which was later renamed NASA) until 1969.

 F5D Skylancer

 The F5D Skylancer was derived from the F4D and intended to be a Mach 2 capable successor to the Skyray.
 Although four prototypes were built and flown, the project was cancelled as being too similar in mission parameters to the F8U Crusader and also to reduce dependence upon Douglas Aircraft, which was also producing several other aircraft for the U.S. Navy.
+This decision effectively removed Douglas from active fighter development.